 Brandy Schillace, PhD, Senior research associate at the Dittrick Museum, will give a short TED-style talk on the rapid industrialization and immigration boom of the early 20th century in Cleveland.
 She will take a look at how a stressed water and sewage system, poor housing, and the exploitation of the poorest workers with the least social mobility led to outbreaks of cholera, rampant lead poisoning, and high rates of infant mortality in urban centers.
+The Social Justice Institute will provide a panel discussion, and the public is invited to take part in the conversation.
 The geography of these neighborhoods still matters, and Cleveland still faces high infant mortality rates.
 The historical presentation will end with a panel discussion about problems of race, class, and health today.
 The presentation will end with a public roundtable and Q and A.

 The event is co-sponsored by the Dittrick Medical History Museum and the CWRU Social Justice Institute.